 Division Executive Committee

-Pooja Mamidanna, M.A, M.S., Secretary Historian, recently graduated from the California School of Professional Psychology with her MA in Marriage and Family Therapy.
-She currently works at the County of Santa Clara where she provides individual and group therapy for uninsured/undocumented clients.
-She also works in private practice in San Francisco at the Liberation Institute.
-Her expertise lies in substance use and crisis residential treatment facilities, and community mental health outpatient clinics (children, adolescents, young adults, older adults and the elderly population).
+Pooja Mamidanna, M.A, M.S., Co- Chair, graduated from the California School of Professional Psychology with her M.A in Marriage and Family Therapy.
+Pooja currently works at the County of Santa Clara where she provides short-term individual and group therapy for uninsured/undocumented clients.
+Pooja also works part time in a private practice in San Francisco at Therapy Now SF.
+Pooja’s clinical experience includes substance use, crisis residential treatment facilities and community mental health outpatient clinics (children, adolescents, young adults, older adults and the elderly population).
 Pooja’s research interests include multicultural psychology, grief , loss, intergenerational, and complex trauma.